dji_fly_20240814_121652_15_1723652865652_pano.jpeg

 The Barge

-The solar barge is a 26 x 8-foot aluminum flat workspace on top of a metal catamaran hull.
+The solar barge is a 26 x 8-foot aluminum flat workspace mounted on a metal catamaran hull.
 The barge’s flat deck provides lots of working space and room for equipment.
 The catamaran hull provides a stable base for the work platform while enabling the barge to motor through the water when necessary.

 Solar Array System